 If you qualify and choose to participate, you will receive study-related care (such as study medications and visits to our office) at no cost to you.
-You will also be compensated for your time and travel to attend study visits.
+You will also receive a reimbursement stipend for your time and travel to attend study visits.

 How long does the study last?

-If you join the study, your participation will last up to approximately one year and require up to 15 scheduled visits to our office near Washington Square, at the Greenburg Road exit, just off Highway 217.
+If you join the study, your participation may last up to approximately 17 months and require up to 17 scheduled visits to our office near Washington Square, at the Greenburg Road exit, just off Highway 217.
 These visits are an important part of the study, as they allow your study doctor to closely monitor your progress.

 Does this study have a placebo?

-Most clinical studies have a control group who do not receive medication during the study, or for a period of time during the study.
-This study has an inactive placebo (1 in 3 may receive the placebo), but at week 16, participants on placebo will be transitioned to the study medication.
+Most clinical studies have a control group that does not receive active medication during the study, or for a period of time during the study.
+Instead, they are given a placebo, a substance without the therapeutic effect.
+In this study, 1 in 3 people may end up on the placebo, but at week 16, participants on placebo will be transitioned and given the study medication.